-6 (b) Job applications may not inquire into an7 applicant's conviction history.
+6 (b) Job applications for employment with an employer 7 may not inquire into an applicant's conviction history.

-8 Section 5. (a) An individual may not be disqualified 9 from employment solely or in part because of a prior 10 conviction, unless a conviction is directly related to the 11 position of employment sought.
-If a law explicitly requires 12 that certain convictions are an automatic bar to employment, 13 then those convictions shall be considered.
+8 Section 5. (a) An individual may not be disqualified 9 from employment with an employer solely or in part because of 10 a prior conviction, unless a conviction is directly related to 11 the position of employment sought.
+If a state or federal law, 12 rule, or regulation explicitly requires that certain 13 convictions are an automatic bar to employment, then those 14 convictions shall be considered.